bushstas/classy-loader/README.md

 <ul>
   <li>
     <h3>with prefix 'some-prefix';</h3>
-    Creates a local version of the global prefix that overrides defined in config.<br>
+    Creates a local version of the global prefix that overrides defined in config.
     Two points still give common global prefix.
   </li>
 </ul>